 How technology is helping African citizens to hold their governments accountable for real economic and social progress

-Shimmering new call centres, the rapid explosion of mobile phones and Internet connections today mark the landscape of many African cities - where improved Information and Communication Technology (ICT) infrastructure is helping connect urban dwellers to global networks.
+Shimmering new call centres, the rapid explosion of mobile phones and Internet connections today mark the landscape of many African cities - where improved Information and Communication Technology (or ICT) infrastructure is helping connect urban dwellers to global networks.

 Though the continent is rapidly urbanising - 3.5 per cent of Sub Saharan Africa’s one billion people move into cities each year - and local governments have trouble providing essential public services to the growing numbers of people, many municipalities are taking advantage of the rise of ICT to improve the lives of their residents.